Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 Hudson Valley Brewing

-Located on the east side of downtown, Hudson Valley Brewery is one of the most talked-about breweries in Beacon, NY.
-Known for helping put the town on the craft beer map, this small but influential brewery built its reputation on hazy, fruit-forward sour IPAs that quickly gained a cult following across the Hudson Valley and beyond.
+Located on the east side of downtown, Hudson Valley Brewery is one of the most talked-about breweries in Beacon, New York a brewery that helped put the Hudson Valley craft beer scene on the map nationally.
+This small but influential brewery built its reputation on hazy, fruit-forward sour IPAs that quickly gained a cult following across the region and beyond.

-Their rotating beer list changes frequently, and new can releases are often announced weekly — sometimes drawing long lines from fans eager to grab limited releases before they sell out.
+The rotating beer list changes frequently, and new can releases are often announced weekly, sometimes drawing long lines from fans eager to grab limited releases before they sell out.
 While sour IPAs remain their signature style, you’ll usually find a range of creative offerings on tap, from farmhouse ales to hop-driven experimental brews.

-If you don’t live nearby but reside in NY, NH, VT, VA, PA, DC, and KY then you can typically order cans directly through their website for UPS delivery, making it easier to experience one of the best breweries in Beacon without making the trip.
+If you don’t live nearby but reside in NY, NH, VT, VA, PA, DC, or KY you can typically order cans directly through their website for UPS delivery.
+Hudson Valley Brewery is also featured in my guide to the best breweries in the Hudson Valley, which covers the top taprooms across Dutchess, Ulster, Columbia, and Orange Counties if you’re planning a broader brewery trip.

 2 Way Brewing Co